 Now we face a serious drought and the impacts of climate change.
-Let's take the wheels in motion to make our water resources work for us the right way.
-To be able to put the dam project without revisiting the Environmental Impact Statement is a mistake; the new information regarding the presence of Rainbow Trout is a significant factor that needs to be taken into account!
+Let's take? the and the wheels in motion to make our water resources work for us the right way.
+To the analysis and the major dam project without revisiting the Environmental Impact Statement is a mistake; the new information regarding the presence of Rainbow Trout is a significant factor that needs to be taken into account!
 The current project overall seems to make choices about how to get our water that is more about short term retrofitting of old engineering choices than about using the power of our knowledge to reimagine our water systems for the future.